foni90mdq/alfonso-cv/index.md

 Training fellowship for students.
 CIC.
 2011-2013.
 Computational simulations on pre-drugs discovered in Argentina.

+### Teaching experience

+Head of Labs and problem solving classes from 2018 to present.
+Physical Chemistry and Introduction to Chemistry.

+Teacher Aid (as graduate) from 2009 to present.
+Physical Chemistry and Introduction to Chemistry.

+Teacher Aid (as student) form 2009 to 2014.
+Several courses through out the graduate program.

 ## Awards

 Argentinian Chemistry Association Award.
 Honor mention for top grade during undergraduate program.
 2014.